skip-mev/feemarket/README.md

   // Beta is the amount we multiplicatively decrease the learning rate
-  // when it is within the target +/- threshold. string beta = 2 [
+  // when it is within the target +/- threshold.
+  //
+  // Must be [0, 1].
+  string beta = 2 [
     (cosmos_proto.scalar) = "cosmos.Dec",
     (gogoproto.customtype) = "cosmossdk.io/math.LegacyDec",
     (gogoproto.nullable) = false
   ];

-  // Theta is the threshold for the learning rate.
+  // Gamma is the threshold for the learning rate.
 If the learning rate is
   // above or below the target +/- threshold, we additively increase the
   // learning rate by Alpha.
 Otherwise, we multiplicatively decrease the
   // learning rate by Beta.
+  //
+  // Must be [0, 0.5].
-  string theta = 3 [
+  string gamma = 3 [
     (cosmos_proto.scalar) = "cosmos.Dec",
     (gogoproto.customtype) = "cosmossdk.io/math.LegacyDec",
     (gogoproto.nullable) = false